clearmatics/zeth/pyClient/README.md

 protect them from malicious entities that may gain access to the file system.
 Such client-side security mechanisms are also beyond the scope of this proof-of-concept implementation.

+Similarly, such key and note data is not automatically backed up or otherwise protected by these tools.